dracupid/nobone/README.md

     ```bash
     npm install
     ```

 0. Create the module.
-(If you haven't installed coffee-script, install it first)
+(If you haven't installed coffee-script globally, install it first)

     ```bash
     cake module